 - Black → Sulphur and carbon

-At the angry bottom of Inferno Crater is rapidly boiling mud.
+Next, our self-guided tour brought us to the Inferno Crater.
+At the angry bottom of the crater is rapidly boiling mud.

 More craters at Wai-O-Tapu Thermal Wonderland